Senufo people: Slavery

 The Senufo people were both victims of and perpetrators of slavery as they victimized other ethnic groups by enslavement.
-They were enslaved by various African ethnic groups as the Denkyira and Akan states were attacked or fell in the 17th and 18th centuries.
 They themselves bought and sold slaves to Muslim merchants, Asante people and Baoulé people.
 As refugees from other West African ethnic groups escaped wars, states Paul Lovejoy, some of them moved into the Senufo lands, seized their lands and enslaved them.

 The largest demand for slaves initially came from the markets of Sudan, and for a long time, slave trading was one an important economic activity across the Sahel and West Africa, states Martin Klein.
 Sikasso and Bobo-Dioulasso were important sources of slaves captured who were then moved to Timbuktu and Banamba on their way to the Sudanese and Mauritanian slave markets.

 Those enslaved in Senufo lands worked the land, herds and served within the home.
 Their owner and his dependents also had the right to have sexual intercourse with female domestic slaves.
 The children of a female slave inherited her slave status.